Skills vs Attributes – what’s the difference and which are the most important when you’re job-hunting?

 While it can be pretty easy to get the two confused – and sure, there are a few cross-overs – there’s actually a big difference between your skills and your attributes.

 Attributes are qualities which you might naturally have (perhaps you’re a naturally chatty person or have strong resilience, for example) and have used to benefit you in life and work.
+Creating a skills and attributes list will give you the opportunity to recognize your strengths and get a better chance among other candidates, says Laura Fields, an expert from topessaywriting service.

 Skills, on the other hand, are things you’ve learnt through work, training or education, or general life experience.
 Skills are tangible and can be backed up by qualifications and real-life examples.